 What does my student do if they become very sick at night or on weekends?

-My student is feeling anxious/ stressed/ depressed.
-Where can he/she go for help?
+My student is feeling stressed, anxious, and/or depressed.
+Where can they go for help?

-Students are encouraged to contact Counseling and Psychological Services at 703-993-2880 for information on services available and how to set-up an appointment.
-Their offices are located in Student Union Building 1 (SUB 1) room 3129.
+- Students are encouraged to contact Counseling and Psychological Services at 703-993-2880 for information on services available and how to set-up an appointment.
+Their offices are located in SUB 1, Room 3129.

 My student lives off-campus.
-Can he/she purchase an on-campus meal plan?
+Can they purchase a meal plan?

 Yes.
-Dining Services offers a variety of meal plans for students living off-campus to purchase.
-Voluntary meal plans are billed to your student’s account and can be purchased be emailing the Mason ID office at email@example.com.
+Dining Services offers a variety of meal plans for students living off campus to purchase.
+Voluntary meal plans are billed to your student’s account and can be purchased at dining.gmu.edu.

 What is Mason Money and where can my students use it?